 Lung cancer more than five years ago and have been cured

 A father, mother, sister or brother with history of lung cancer

-Been told you have chronic obstructive lung disease (COPD), chronic bronchitis, emphysema or exposure to asbestos
+Been told they have chronic obstructive lung disease (COPD), chronic bronchitis, emphysema or exposure to asbestos

-Discuss the benefits and risks of lung screening with your doctor.
+Discuss the benefits and risks of lung screening with your health care provider.
 Together you can review your risk of lung cancer and decide whether screening is right for you.